Peter Hadland Davis: Other interests

+Legacy

 He died in Edinburgh, 5 March 1992.
 Under the terms of his will he endowed the Davis Expedition Fund, to assist Edinburgh students to undertake biological fieldwork abroad, as he had done.
+He also provided money to support writing a Flora of Morocco.
+Among the material from his personal herbarium of around 50,000 plant specimens, the specimens from Turkey are now in the herbarium of Royal Botanic Garden, Edinburgh along with a collection of his personal papers.
+Many of his pieces of Wemyss Ware are now in the collection of the National Museums Scotland.

+Publications

+He was the co-author of Principles of Angiosperm Taxonomy (1991) and The Identification of Flowering Plant Families (1989, with J. Cullen).

 The plant taxa Biarum davisii, Symphytum davisii, Atriplex davisii, Vicia davisii, Fritillaria davisii, Digitalis davisiana, Papaver davisii and Alopecurus davisii are named after him.